innolitics/rdm/rdm/init_files/documents/software_plan.md

     Search through this document for the text "TODO".
 Follow the instructions next to the "TODO" notes and delete the instructions once they're addressed.

-**Outputs:** The updated software plan document and the hosted Git repository
+**Outputs:** The updated software plan document and the hosted git repository

 **Verified by:** Project Lead